Node.js Signals, Exit Codes, and Graceful Shutdown

 Double-Signal and Force-Kill Patterns

-Each process manager has different defaults.
-Knowing them matters because your internal timeout should always be shorter than the external grace period.
-If PM2's default is 1.6 seconds, your cleanup needs to be fast - or you need to increase PM2's kill_timeout.
+Those numbers affect your application design.
+Your internal shutdown timeout should be shorter than the outside grace period.
+If PM2's default is 1.6 seconds, cleanup must be very fast, or PM2's kill_timeout needs to be increased.

-Some processes handle a second SIGTERM or a second SIGINT as a force-exit signal:
+Some programs also treat a second SIGTERM or second Ctrl+C as "stop now" -

 let termCount = 0;